Husen77k/C-PRACTICAL-EXAM/README.md

 ./calculator
 ```

-The same process can be used for the other `.c` files.
+The same process can be used for the other C programs.

 ---